NEW: Violence against women is "entrenched," a rights activist says

 Some people saw the abduction but were unable to stop it, he said, citing eyewitnesses.

 The case prompted protests in many cities, soul-searching in the media and changes to the law.
-But shocking instances of sexual violence continue to come to light with grim regularity.
+But shocking instances of sexual violence continue to come to light.

 “Laws can only do so much when you have to end something which is as endemic and as entrenched as violence against women,” said Divya Iyer, a senior researcher for Amnesty International in Bangalore, India.

-The country's new prime minister, Narendra Modi, has said he wants to take steps to make sure woman are safe, particularly in rural India.
-But women's rights groups have criticized what they say is a lack of specific proposals to tackle the problem, suggesting gender inequality doesn't appear to be high on his list of priorities.
+The country’s new Prime Minister, Narendra Modi, has said he wants to take steps to ensure that women are safe, particularly in rural India.
+But women’s rights groups have criticized what they say is a lack of specific proposals to tackle the problem, suggesting that gender inequality doesn’t appear to be high on his list of priorities.

 “There is a lot more to do,” Iyer told CNN.
 “That political leadership is unfortunately missing.”

 Four men convicted over gang rape of photojournalist in Mumbai